Henrkkn/Henrkkn/README.md

 Hi I am Henrik, I was a student at the Norwegian University of Science and Technology where I pursued a Bachelor Degree with Business Analytics as my specialization.
-This autumn I have started on my MSc in Quantitative Finance at the Norwegian Business School BI in Oslo.
+Autumn 2023 I started on my MSc in Quantitative Finance at the Norwegian Business School BI in Oslo.
-My interests are mainly finance, statistics and programming, therefore I will share my projects within these subjects with you!
+My interests are mainly finance,machine learning, statistics and programming, therefore I will share my projects within these subjects with you!

 My profile:
 - MSc in Quantitative Finance, at BI Oslo Business School